 Failure to meet any one of these standards will result in the cancellation of the fellowship.
 The College of Graduate Studies may grant rare exceptions to this policy after review of evidence of mitigating circumstances presented by the student and the graduate program.

 The following list identifies the fellowships offered by the university and the funding programs in which the university participates.
 Those for which the College of Graduate Studies provides a graduate tuition waiver are marked (TW).
-For the most current information regarding fellowships, students are encouraged to consult Fellowships, as well as Funding in the UCF Graduate Student Handbook.
+For the most current information regarding fellowships, students are encouraged to consult Fellowships, as well as Funding.

 - UCF Trustees Doctoral Fellowship (TW)